Stability for random measures, point processes and discrete semigroups

-\begin{Cor}[LePage representation of a $\das$ process] A $\das$ process $\Phi$ with L\'evy measure $\Lambda$ can be represented as a superposition of (dependent) Cox processes:
+\begin{Cor}[(LePage representation of a $\das$ process)] A $\das$ process $\Phi$ with L\'evy measure $\Lambda$ can be represented as a Cox process:

 where $\Psi$ is a Poisson process on $\M\setminus\{0\}$ with intensity measure $\Lambda$.
-In particular, if its spectral measure $\sigma$ is finite then
+In particular, if its spectral measure $\sigma$ is finite, then

-where $\epsilon_k$, $\gamma_k$ and $b$ are defined in Theorem~\ref{th:lp} and the sum in (\ref{eq:dlep2}) is almost surely finite. \end{Cor} \begin{proof} By Theorem~\ref{th:coxpros}, $\Phi$ is a Cox process $\Pi_\zeta$, where $\zeta$ is representable as \eqref{eq:lepagezeta}.
+where $\epsilon_k$, $\gamma_k$ and $b$ are defined in Theorem \ref{th:lp} and the sum in (\ref{eq:dlep2}) almost surely contains only finitely many terms. \end{Cor} \begin{pf} By Theorem \ref{th:coxpros}, $\Phi$ is a Cox process $\Pi_\zeta$, where $\zeta$ is representable as \eqref{eq:lepagezeta}.
 Conditioned on a realisation of $\Psi$, we have that $\Pi_{\zeta}=\sum_i \Pi_{\mu_i}$ by the superposition property of a Poisson process.
 Now the statement easily follows.

-The finiteness of the sum in~\eqref{eq:dlep2} follows from the Borel--Cantelli lemma, since
+The finiteness of the sum in \eqref{eq:dlep2} follows from the Borel--Cantelli lemma, since